Celtic confirm appointment of Postecoglou as new manager

 “I will be doing everything I can to get our great club back on top and, at the same time, deliver the kind of football which our fans appreciate.
 We want to entertain our fans and we want to win, these are the objectives which I always set myself and which I now begin work on."

-Postecoglou is Greek-born former Australia international defender with 25 years of managerial experience.
+Postecoglou is a Greek-born former Australia international defender with 25 years of managerial experience.

 The vast majority of that has been in Australia, including spells with the Australia U17 and U20 sides, before taking charge of the senior team in 2013.
 He managed the Socceroos at the 2014 World Cup and led them to success in the Asia Cup the following year, but stepped down shortly after securing qualification for the 2018 World Cup in Russia.